 in biophilic moodboards

-Besides being a real eye-catcher, a water feature has very positive effects on our mind.
-Reduced stress, better mood, improved concentration and an overall feeling of calm are just some of the proved benefits of the exposure to water.
-A very good reason to incorporate it more often in interiors!
+One of the main reasons why biophilic design suggests the use of water in design is the effects it has on the mind.
+Reduced stress, better mood, improved concentration and an overall feeling of calm are just some of the proven benefits of exposure to water.

 - Alvarsson J., Wiens S., Nilsson M. (2010).
 Stress Recovery during Exposure to Nature Sound and Environmental Noise.
 International Journal of Environmental Research and Public Health, 7 (3), 1036-1046.